Searching for the best revolver for concealed carry? These wheel guns are top rank in functionality and ease of use by expert choice.

 Want to see these bad boys in action?
-Check out this video review by god family guns:
+Check out this video review by God Family and Guns:

 What’s your concealed carry revolver of choice?
 Share your favorite revolver and why in the comments below.

-Editor’s Note: This article was first published in May 2016 and has since been updated for quality and relevancy.
+Editor’s Note: This post was originally published in May 2016 and has been updated for quality and relevancy.